Camper van conversion featuring a raised pop to roof

 • Manual or electric operation options

-Professional Installation: SCA's commitment to provide a roof system that puts safety first was their top priority.
-Their roof system was tested here to FMVSS 216a Roof Crush standards, ensuring structural integrity and safety.
+Professional Installation: SCA's promise to provide a roof system that puts safety first was their top goal.
+Their roof system was tested here to FMVSS 216a Roof Crush standards, making sure it stays strong and safe.

 Sportsmobile Penthouse Top

-Sportsmobile, with over 60 years of experience, offers their renowned Penthouse Top system.
-Sportsmobile is the only company approved by Mercedes-Benz to partially remove the Sprinter roof and install a pop top on a Sprinter RB low roof.
+Sportsmobile, with over 60 years of work in this field, offers their well-known Penthouse Top system.
+Sportsmobile is the only builder okayed by Mercedes-Benz to partly remove the Sprinter roof and install a pop top on a Sprinter RB low roof.

 Penthouse Top Features: